Things to do in Charleston in April (2020)

 Visit the South Carolina Aquarium

 Focused on connecting people with water and wildlife, this aquarium with entertain people of all ages.

 There are a number of exhibits that feature animals like sea turtles, alligators, a large variety of fish, and more!

 Cooper River Bridge Run Kids Run and Wonderfest

 Three-foot races at multiple skill level”s are available in addition to face painting, a petting zoo, jump castles, live music, pony rides, a climbing wall and more!

 Relax with an Evening Carriage Tour

 On their evening Commercial District tour, listen to fascinating stories about the city’s history, architecture, and historical figures.
-This tour takes off at 5:45pm and 6pm and is often sold out–booking in advance is recommended.
+This tour takes off at 5:45 pm and 6:00 pm and is often sold out–booking in advance is recommended.
 Tickets cost $16 for adults and $12 for children.